torvalds/linux/Documentation/networking/vxlan.rst

 VXLAN is described by IETF RFC 7348, and has been implemented by a number of vendors.
 The protocol runs over UDP using a single destination port.
-This document describes the Linux kernel tunnel device, there is also a separate implementation of VXLAN for Openvswitch.
+This document describes the GNU/Linux kernel tunnel device, there is also a separate implementation of VXLAN for Openvswitch.